Plutonium: Early research

 The nuclear properties of plutonium-239 were also studied; researchers found that when it is hit by a neutron it breaks apart (fissions) by releasing more neutrons and energy.
 These neutrons can hit other atoms of plutonium-239 and so on in an exponentially fast chain reaction.
 This can result in an explosion large enough to destroy a city if enough of the isotope is concentrated to form a critical mass.

 During the early stages of research, animals were used to study the effects of radioactive substances on health.
 These studies began in 1944 at the University of California at Berkeley's Radiation Laboratory and were conducted by Joseph G. Hamilton.
 Hamilton was looking to answer questions about how plutonium would vary in the body depending on exposure mode (oral ingestion, inhalation, absorption through skin), retention rates, and how plutonium would be fixed in tissues and distributed among the various organs.
 Hamilton started administering soluble microgram portions of plutonium-239 compounds to rats using different valence states and different methods of introducing the plutonium (oral, intravenous, etc.).
 Eventually, the lab at Chicago also conducted its own plutonium injection experiments using different animals such as mice, rabbits, fish, and even dogs.
 The results of the studies at Berkeley and Chicago showed that plutonium's physiological behavior differed significantly from that of radium.
 The most alarming result was that there was significant deposition of plutonium in the liver and in the "actively metabolizing" portion of bone.
 Furthermore, the rate of plutonium elimination in the excreta differed between species of animals by as much as a factor of five.
 Such variation made it extremely difficult to estimate what the rate would be for human beings.

 Production during the Manhattan Project

-During World War II the U.S. government established the Manhattan Project, which was tasked with developing an atomic bomb.
-The three primary research and production sites of the project were the plutonium production facility at what is now the Hanford Site, the uranium enrichment facilities at Oak Ridge, Tennessee, and the weapons research and design laboratory, now known as Los Alamos National Laboratory.
+During World War II the U.S. government established the Manhattan Project, for developing an atomic bomb.
+The three primary research and production sites of the project were the plutonium production facility at what is now the Hanford Site, the uranium enrichment facilities at Oak Ridge, Tennessee, and the weapons research and design lab, now known as Los Alamos National Laboratory, LANL.